apache/flagon-useralejs/example/log-attribute-example/README.md

 # HTML attribute logging

-The following is an example outlining how to log HTML attributes, and parse some common syntaxes found in attributes.
+The following is an example outlining how to log HTML attributes with UserALE.js, and parse some common syntaxs found in attributes.

 ## Common syntaxes